Frema Opare: Career

+On Friday, July 7th, 2023, The Valley View University bestowed an honorary Doctorate Degree upon Akosua Frema Osei-Opare, the Chief of Staff, in recognition of her exceptional accomplishments and unmatched contributions to the advancement of Ghana.
+The citation highlighted, "On the basis of these achievements and contributions that you, your honour, had made to the development of Ghana and the general progress of humanity, Valley View University hereby acknowledges these achievements and hereby confer on you the Degree of Doctor Science (Honours Causa) this day, Friday, July 7, 2023."

+On Sunday, March 3, 2024, at the Jubilee House, Akosua Frema Osei Opare, Chief of Staff of the Republic of Ghana, threw an exclusive event for representatives of the Black Queens.

 Political career

 Frema is a leading member of the New Patriotic Party.
 She served a two term office as the member of parliament representing Ayawaso West Wuogon Constituency between 2005 and 2013 under the ticket of the NPP.
+In 2017, when the NPP was voted in power, she was elected by President Nana Akuffo Addo to serve the first female Chief of Staff at the Presidency.

 2004 Elections

 Opare was elected as the member of parliament for the Ayawaso West-Wuogon constituency in the 2004 Ghanaian General elections.
 She thus represented the constituency in the 4th parliament of the 4th republic of Ghana.
-She was elected with 28,636votes out of 54,988 total valid votes cast.
+She was elected with 28,636 votes out of 54,988 total valid votes cast.
 This was equivalent to 52.1% of the total valid votes cast.
 She was elected over Henry Haruna Asante of the People's National Convention, Samuel Adiepena of the National Democratic Congress and Greenstreet Kobina of the Convention People's Party.
 These obtained 1.0%, 37.9% and 9.0% of the total valid votes cast.
 Opare was elected on the ticket of the New Patriotic Party.
 Her constituency was a part of the 17 constituencies won by the New Patriotic Party in the Greater Accra region in that elections.
 In all, the New Patriotic Party won a total 128 parliamentary seats in the 4th parliament of the 4th republic of Ghana.